fdac25/news/README.md

  - Work on team project: Please make sure you document your work via issues/artifacts in your team repo
  - Questions, consultations

 # Class on Oct 23: no remote participation
- - Introduced MP2 Task 4
+ - Introduce MP2 Task 4
  - Complete MP2 Task 3

 # Class on Oct 21: optional in-person